adrienjoly/adrienjoly.github.io/prod/index.md

 ## Recent side projects

+- 🎮 <a href="https://github.com/adrienjoly/webmidi-launchkey-mini">chiptune synth</a>, exploring the use of WebMidi and WebAudio to perform "chiptune" music (inspired by vintage game consoles like Nintendo Entertainment System) live, using MIDI instruments.

 - 💿 <a href="https://github.com/adrienjoly/album-shelf">album-shelf</a>, an living web page on which I maintain a collection of my favorite music albums.
 Made with Jekyll and Github pages.

 ## Products I've been maintaining for a while